Here's what's in the Trump administration's proposed 28-point Russia-Ukraine peace plan

 Trump administration officials have proposed a 28-point peace plan designed to end the Russia-Ukraine war — a framework that would require Ukraine to give up its eastern Donbas region and Crimea, and swear off NATO membership, according to a draft shared publicly by a Ukrainian opposition politician and confirmed by a White House official.

 The 28-point plan is the most recent working document offered by the administration, reflecting feedback from Russian and Ukrainian officials, the White House official said.
-It still remains unclear whether both sides will agree to it; diplomatic conversations are ongoing.
+It still remains unclear whether both sides will agree to it; diplomatic conversations are ongoing and further changes are being negotiated, according to multiple sources.

 While some European governments were aware the U.S. was working on a proposal, they were not involved in drafting it, and as of Thursday had not been briefed on its contents, according to European officials contacted by CBS News.